Overview

 The complexity and density of information on Old Navy’s homepage initially led me to assume it was designed for casual, exploratory shoppers.
 However, insights from Old Navy’s customer data and broader market research revealed a different picture.

-→ Research indicates that a majority of Old Navy’s core audience (70%+) consists of value-driven women aged 30–44 from young-family households, a segment that demonstrates consistent repeat-purchase behavior over time.
+→ Research indicates that a majority of Old Navy’s core audience (70%+) consists of value-driven women aged 30–44 from young-family households who demonstrate consistent repeat-purchase behavior and typically shop with clear purchase goals, such as updating seasonal essentials or buying affordable basics for the whole family.

 Kick off